AGCO Automotive Vehicle Questions Page

 [Back to top]

-Maximum depreciation is often around three years.
-That is the vehicle has loss a higher percentage of its value than it will continue to loose.
-Some vehicles loose as much as 60 to 70% in three years.
+Maximum depreciation is often around three-years.
+That is, the vehicle has lost a higher percentage of its value than it will continue to lose.
+Some vehicles lose as much as 60 to 70% in three years.
 At only three years almost any quality built vehicle will still be in very good condition.
-Buying such a vehicle and following a rigid maintenance schedule will provide a very low overall cost, in my opinion.
+Buying such a vehicle and following a rigid maintenance schedule, will provide a very low overall cost.

 For much more information on calculating the true cost of a vehicle, see our Vehicle Cost Calculator in the Cost Saving Calculator Category.